Skip to content

 • No clippy warnings.

-• Solution follows KISS and Clean Architecture principles.
+• Solution follows KISS and Hexagonal Architecture principles.

 • User/Integration: New features or API changes are documented in Starlight.